-Family planning services

-You may choose any provider in the CCA One Care network or a MassHealth provider to get certain family planning services.
+General services that our plan covers What you must pay Family planning services You may choose any provider in the CCA One Care network or a MassHealth provider to get certain family planning services.
 This means that you can pick any healthcare provider, clinic, hospital, pharmacy, or family-planning office.

-- Family planning exam and medical treatment - Family planning lab and diagnostic tests - Family planning methods (birth control pills, patch, ring, IUD, injections, or implants) - Family planning supplies with a prescription (condom, sponge, foam, film, diaphragm, or cap) - Counseling and diagnosis of infertility - Counseling and testing for sexually transmitted infections (STIs), HIV/AIDS, and other HIV-related conditions - Treatment for sexually transmitted infections (STIs) - Voluntary sterilization (You must be 21 or older, and you must sign a federal sterilization-consent form.
-At least 30 days, but not more than 180 days, must pass between the date that you sign the form and the date of surgery.) - Genetic counseling

-The plan will also pay for some other family planning services.
-However, you must use a provider in the plan's network for the following services:

-- Treatment for medical conditions of infertility (this service does not include artificial ways to become pregnant) - Treatment for AIDS and other HIV-related conditions - Genetic testing

-For more information, call Member Services.
+The plan covers the following services: Family planning exam and medical treatment Family planning lab and diagnostic tests Family planning methods (birth control pills, patch, ring, IUD, injections, or implants) Family planning supplies with a prescription (condom, sponge, foam, film, diaphragm, or cap) Counseling and diagnosis of infertility Counseling and testing for sexually transmitted infections (STIs), HIV/AIDS, and other HIV-related conditions Treatment for sexually transmitted infections (STIs) • Voluntary sterilization (You must be 21 or older, and you must sign a federal sterilization-consent form.
+At least 30 days, but not more than 180 days, must pass between the date that you sign the form and the date of surgery.)
+Genetic counseling The plan will also pay for some other family planning services.
+However, you must use a provider in the plan's network for the following services: Treatment for medical conditions of infertility (this service does not include artificial ways to become pregnant) Treatment for AIDS and other HIV-related conditions Genetic testing For more information, call Member Services.
 Prior authorization is not required for family planning services provided by in-network or MassHealth providers.

-Prior authorization is required for genetic testing.
+Prior authorization required for genetic testing.

-If you have questions, please call CCA One Care at 866-610-2273 (TTY 711), 8 am to 8 pm, 7 days a week, from October 1 to March 31.
-(April 1 to September 30: 8 am to 8 pm, Monday to Friday, and 8 am to 6 pm, Saturday and Sunday.)
-The call is free.
-For more information, visit www.ccama.org.

-Gender dysphoria services

-Gender dysphoria describes the serious discontent a person feels about their biological sex and/or gender assigned at birth.
+General services that our plan covers What you must pay Gender Affirming Care \$0 Gender dysphoria describes the serious discontent a person feels about their biological sex and/or gender assigned at birth.
 The plan covers treatment for gender dysphoria, including gender reassignment services.
 Services may include the following: hormone therapy, mastectomy, breast augmentation, hysterectomy, salpingectomy, oophorectomy, or genital reconstructive surgery.
 Services and procedures that are considered cosmetic and reversal of gender reassignment surgery are not covered.

-For more information or help, please contact your care partner.

-Group adult foster care

-The plan covers services provided by group adult foster care providers for members who qualify.
-These services are offered in a group-supported housing environment and may include the following:

-- assistance with activities of daily living, instrumental activities of daily living, and personal care
+For more information or help, please contact your Care Partner.
+Prior authorization required.
+Group adult foster care \$0 The plan covers services provided by group adult foster care providers for members who qualify.
+These services are offered in a group- supported housing environment and may include the following: assistance with activities of daily living, instrumental activities of daily living, and personal care supervision nursing oversight care management Prior authorization required.

-- supervision

-- nursing oversight

-- care management

-Health and wellness education programs

-The plan covers all health and wellness education programs covered by Medicare and MassHealth.
-Covered services include but are not limited to:

-- Smoking and tobacco use cessation (see also "Counseling to stop smoking or tobacco use" earlier in this section) - Access to our Nurse Advice Line, 24 hours a day, 7 days a week (see Chapter 2, Section C for more information on accessing Nurse Advice Line) - Health education and living well at home resources (see "Community health center services" earlier in this section) - Nutrition education (see also "Community health center services" earlier in this section and "Medical nutrition therapy" later in this section for more information on covered services) - Complex Care Self-Management programs for chronic obstructive pulmonary disease (COPD), diabetes, and heart failure - Kidney disease education services to teach kidney care and help members make informed decision about their care (see also "Renal (Kidney) disease services and supplies" later in this section for more information)

-Prior authorization is not required for services provided by a network provider.
+General services that our plan covers What you must pay Health and wellness education programs \$0 The plan covers all health and wellness education programs covered by Medicare and MassHealth.
+Covered services include but are not limited to: Smoking and tobacco use cessation (see also "Counseling to stop smoking or tobacco use" earlier in this section) Access to our Nurse Advice Line, 24 hours a day, 7 days a week (see Chapter 2, Section C for more information on accessing Nurse Advice Line) Health education and living well at home resources (see "Community health center services" earlier in this section) Nutrition education (see also "Community health center services" earlier in this section and "Medical nutrition therapy" later in this section for more information on covered services) Complex Care Self-Management programs for chronic obstructive pulmonary disease (COPD), diabetes, and heart failure Kidney disease education services to teach kidney care and help members make informed decision about their care (see also "Renal (Kidney) disease services and supplies" later in this section for more information) Prior authorization is not required for services provided by a network provider.